 With regard to manufacturing, since it only occupies 15% of the entire global economy (12% of the U.S. economy), a 0.4% drop is not seen as that significant by those pushing back against the doom and gloom crowd.

 Put another way, a 0.4% drop in 12% of the U.S. economy represents a fall of about 0.048% of GDP.
 As Forbes noted, we don’t actually measure GDP to that level of accuracy.

 Investors have no reason to pull up stakes in manufacturing, especially based on recent numbers, say some.
 Looking for bargains among solid companies can still reward the careful hunter, even in manufacturing.

 One such company, Emerson Electric Co.
-(NYSE:EMRF), designs and manufactures electronic and electric equipment for industrial applications.
+(NYSE:EMRD), designs and manufactures electronic and electric equipment for industrial applications.
 The stock appreciated almost 16% YTD as of August 2016 and provides a yield of 3.7%.

-Johnson Controls and Tyco merged to form Johnson Controls Intl. plc (NYSE:JCIC), a global leader in building products and technology.
+Johnson Controls and Tyco merged to form Johnson Controls Intl. plc (NYSE:JCID), a global leader in building products and technology.
 Dividend yield is 4.33% and the analysts expect a Forward EPS of $1.12.

 Deere & Co.
 (NYSE:DEC) is well known for its agricultural machinery, primarily tractors.
 The company also sells construction, forestry, commercial and consumer equipment.
 The company is believed to be priced cheaper than its peers with a P/E ratio of 16.11.
 Dividend yield is 2.98%.